Data protection declaration for applicants

 Exceptionally, it may be necessary to assess your suitability for the intended position, by obtaining information about your health or a disability or information from the Federal Central Register (Bundeszentralregister), i.e. about criminal records.
 The legal basis for this is § 26 BDSG.

 As part of the application process, your personal data will be passed on within the Leibniz Institute for Resilience Research (LIR) to: members of the selection committee, personnel management, the equal opportunities officer, the representative for the severely disabled and, if applicable, and the works council as part of their organizational or legal jurisdiction.

 After the achievement of the respective purpose your personal data will be deleted if no contract is established.
 However, data will be kept for as long as is necessary to defend legal claims or any AGG allegations.
-Otherwise we usually delete your application 2 to 6 months after the end of the application process, unless your profile has been submitted to us by a recruitment agency and is subject to longer-term commission claims from this service provider.
+Otherwise we usually delete your application 4 months after the end of the application process, unless your profile has been submitted to us by a recruitment agency and is subject to longer-term commission claims from this service provider.
 Insofar as accounting-relevant processing has been carried out, such as the reimbursement of travel expenses, the data necessary for this will be stored in compliance with the legal retention periods, which are usually 6 or 10 years and then deleted.

 If the application was successful and we conclude a contract with you, we transfer the data collected during the application process to our personnel file (see Data Protection Declaration for Employees).